withastro/roadmap/template.md

 # Example

-If the proposal involves a new or changed API, then;

-- include a basic code example; otherwise,
+If the proposal involves a new or changed API, then include a basic code example.
-- omit this section if it's not applicable.
+Otherwise, omit this section if it's not applicable.

+# Background

+Include any useful background detail that that explains why this RFC is important.
+What situation created the problems and RFC goals outlined below?
+Why now?
+Be brief, if possible!

+It can be useful to illustrate your RFC as a user problem in this section.
+(ex: "Users have reported that it is difficult to do X in Astro today.")

+# Goals

+A **bulleted-list** outlining the intended goals of this RFC.

+- What are the exact problems that you are trying to solve with this RFC?
+- Separate these goals from the solution that you will outline below.
+- If this RFC isn't approved, these goals can be used to develop alternative solutions.

-# Motivation
+# Non-Goals

-In this section, step back and ask yourself:

-> Why are we doing this?
-Why does it matter?
-> What use cases does it support?
-What is the expected outcome?

-Please focus on explaining the motivation, so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.
+A **bulleted-list** outlining what is intentionally left out of this RFC.
+This gives the reader the correct context on what is and isn't meant to be considered:

+- Non-goal: A goal that is intentionally not addressed in this RFC.
+- Out-of-scope: A goal that is related, but intentionally avoided here.
+- Future: A goal that is related, but left to be addressed in the future.

+Omit this section if it's not applicable.

 # Detailed design